 So what exactly is apple butter?

-It’s like an incredible apple sauce that isn’t apple sauce.
 The apples are slow cooked with spices and sugar and are slowly caramelized, becoming dark brown and absolutely delicious.

 It’s a wonderful fall substitute for jelly and jams and I haven’t met one person who didn’t love receiving a homemade jar of apple butter along with some other fall goodies like chai mixes or pumpkin muffins.